-- 15. The existing onsite wastewater treatment system (OWTS) is to be contained within the parcel boundaries of parcel "A", as required by the County Local Agency Management Program (LAMP). - 16.
-The applicant shall secure all necessary permits for the destruction/relocation of any onsite water wells and water distribution lines, and/or the onsite wastewater treatment system (OWTS) at the project site under the direction of the Stanislaus County Department of Environmental Resources (DER). - 17.
-All applicable County Local Agency Management Program (LAMP) standards and required setbacks are to be met.
+- 12. The existing on-site wastewater treatment system (OWTS), serving the single-family dwelling on Proposed Parcel 1, shall be contained within the boundaries of Proposed Parcel 1. - 13.
+The applicant shall secure all necessary permits for any future destruction/relocation of any on-site water wells and water distribution lines, and/or the on-site wastewater treatment system (OWTS) at the project site under the direction of the Stanislaus County Department of Environmental Resources (DER). - 14.
+Any new building requiring an on-site wastewater treatment system (OWTS) shall be designed according to type and/or maximum occupancy of the proposed structure to the estimated waste/sewage design flow rate. - 15.
+All applicable County Local Agency Management Program (LAMP) standards and required setbacks shall be met prior to issuance of a permit for any future development.